 § 10.
-Tribal Gaming Commission
+Gaming Commission

-(a) Establishment and Purpose
+A. Establishment and Purpose

-In order to regulate gaming on Indian lands, the Tribal Gaming Commission is hereby established, and is delegated exclusive jurisdiction to adjudicate appeals of all final actions and decisions of the Tribal Gaming Agency, subject to appellate review by the Tribal Courts, as provided under law.
+In order to regulate gaming on Indian lands, the Tribal Gaming Commission is hereby established, and is delegated exclusive jurisdiction to adjudicate appeals of all final actions and decisions of the Tribal Gaming Agency, subject to appellate review by the Tribal Court, as provided under law.
 The Commission is vested with all necessary powers to:

-(1) Hear and adjudicate:

-- (A) patron disputes; - (B) licensing disputes arising under this Ordinance; - (C) appeals of enforcement actions; and - (D) appeals of disciplinary actions related to Tribal Gaming Agency staff;

-(2) Classify games or review game classification decisions of the Tribal Gaming Agency;

-(3) Resolve questions of interpretation in relation to this ordinance and such regulations as may be promulgated hereunder;

-(4) Develop and apply standards, rules, and procedures governing the conduct of hearings before the Commission;

-(5) Issue advisory opinions interpreting any Tribal-state gaming compact, this Ordinance and any rules or regulations adopted pursuant hereto on request of the TGA or the Business Council;

-(6) Issue subpoenas, take testimony, and conduct hearings; and

-(7) Handle such other matters and conduct such other activities as are consistent with the power and authority delegated the Commission under this Ordinance.
+- 1. Hear and adjudicate: - a. patron disputes; - b. licensing disputes arising under this Ordinance; - c. appeals of enforcement actions; and - d. appeals of disciplinary actions related to Tribal Gaming Agency staff; - 2.
+Classify games or review game classification decisions of the Tribal Gaming Agency; - 3.
+Resolve questions of interpretation in relation to this ordinance and such regulations as may be promulgated hereunder; - 4.
+Develop and apply standards, rules, and procedures governing the conduct of hearings before the Commission; - 5.
+Issue advisory opinions interpreting the Tribal-State Gaming Compact, this Ordinance and any rules or regulations adopted pursuant hereto on request of the TGA or the Business Committee; - 6.
+Issue subpoenas, take testimony, and conduct hearings; and - 7.
+Handle such other matters and conduct such other activities as are consistent with the power and authority delegated the Commission under this Ordinance.

-(b) Qualifications
+B. Qualifications

-The Commission shall be comprised of a Commissioner, who shall be appointed by the Business Council by a majority vote, and such staff as may be needed to carry out the responsibilities of the Commission.
-The Business Council may also appoint an alternate or alternates, who may act for the Commissioner in the event that the Commissioner is unavailable for any reason or in the event of a recusal by the Commissioner.
-Only persons who have reached the age of twenty-five (25) years shall be eligible for appointment as Commissioner or to serve as an alternate.
+The Commission shall be comprised of a Commissioner, who shall be appointed by the Business Committee by a majority vote, and such staff as may be needed to carry out the responsibilities of the Commission.
+The Business Committee may also appoint an alternate(s) who may act for the Commissioner in the event that the Commissioner is unavailable for any reason or in the event of a recusal by the Commissioner.
+Only persons who have reached the age of twenty five (25) years shall be eligible for appointment as Commissioner or to serve as an alternate.
 No person who has been convicted of any gambling or bribery offense or any felony is eligible for appointment to the Tribal Gaming Commission.
 Neither shall the Gaming Commissioner or any alternate have any financial interest in, or management responsibility for, any gaming activity governed by this Ordinance, including a Management Contract or an entity licensed under this Ordinance.

-(c) Commission Clerk and Staff
+C. Commission Clerk and Staff